roger-dv/icmp-packets-tunnel/README.md

 The **relay** task, running in the parent process, reads raw packets from the default network, filtering for only ICMP packets.
 When it sees an ICMP ECHOREPLY packet, it writes that to a second UDS socket connection.

-The **reply** task, which is running in the child process, reads the raw ICMP ECHOREPLY packet from that second UDS socket connection, and then writes that raw packet into the network namespace (e.g., the `my-netns-tst` netns per this working example).
+The **reply** task, which is running in the child process, reads the raw ICMP ECHOREPLY packet from that second UDS socket connection, and then writes that raw packet into the network namespace (e.g., the `my-netns-tst` netns per this example).

 The `ping` command sees the raw ICMP ECHOREPLY packets written by the **reply** task and takes them to be the response to the ICMP ECHO packets that it has been dutifully emitting.